smrafy20/PPT-to-pdf-converter/README.md

    ```

 3. Use the web interface to:
-   - Upload your PowerPoint file (.ppt or .pptx)
+   - Upload your PowerPoint files (.ppt or .pptx) - single or multiple
-   - Monitor conversion progress in real-time
+   - Monitor batch conversion progress in real-time
-   - Download the converted PDF file
+   - Download converted PDF files (single file or ZIP for multiple)
    - The web app handles file cleanup automatically

-## Example
+## Examples

-If you have a file named `presentation.pptx`:
+### Single File Conversion
 1. Upload `presentation.pptx` through the web interface
 2. Monitor the conversion progress in real-time
 3. Download `presentation.pdf` when conversion is complete

+### Multiple File Conversion
+1. Upload multiple files: `presentation1.pptx`, `presentation2.ppt`, `presentation3.pptx`
+2. Monitor the batch conversion progress with individual file status
+3. Download a ZIP file containing all converted PDFs: `converted_pdfs_[timestamp].zip`

-The PDF will contain all slides with original formatting and quality preserved.
+The PDFs will contain all slides with original formatting and quality preserved.

 ## Features